Writing on Content, Search, Trust, and Digital Culture

 Trust in B2B content no longer looks like a polished brand voice or confident claims.
 It looks like proof a buyer can use: case studies, pricing logic, clear methodology, third-party validation, and content that reduces uncertainty before a sales call.
 As more buyers research independently and involve wider internal groups in the decision, the most trusted content is the content that helps people verify, compare, and defend a choice.

-Reddit Is Cited by AI More Often Than YouTube and Wikipedia.
-What That Means for Your Content
+Why AI Cites Reddit More Often Than YouTube and Wikipedia, and What It Means for Content

 Reddit makes up 3.11% of the sources AI systems cite in their answers, more than YouTube and Wikipedia.
 That’s a signal of what AI systems are looking for in content, and it changes how writing works.